 In conclusion, Commander is filled with plenty of different styles, themes, strategies, and individual expression as well.
 It is a format where there is freedom to do whatever you want with your Magic cards.
 It is also a place to be competitive and motivated to get wins.

-Hopefully this article has shown you some of the themes and generals which I personally believe are the best in the game.
+Hopefully this article has shown you some themes and generals which I personally believe are the best in the game.
 As always, you can comment down below if you agree, disagree, or have any other thoughts about this article.

 If you want more Commander content, here are some articles that might interest you: